syncthing/docs/users/config.rst

     are kept, the data they contain need not be transferred again.

 cacheIgnoredFiles
-    Whether to cache the results of ignore pattern evaluation.
-Performance at the price of memory.
-Defaults to ``false`` as the cost for evaluating ignores is usually not significant.
+    Ignored; defaults to ``false``.
+In previous versions of Syncthing, this option enabled caching of ignore pattern evaluation.

 progressUpdateIntervalS
     How often in seconds the progress of ongoing downloads is made available to